two-torial/two-torial/docs/games/bemani/iidx/30_resident/setup.md

 	Two versions of the game exist:

-	- **TDJ** expects a `120hz` compatible monitor for its main screen, and a second `60hz` touchscreen compatible monitor called a subscreen.
+	- **TDJ** expects a `120 Hz` compatible monitor for its main screen, and a second `60 Hz` touchscreen compatible monitor called a subscreen.
 The second monitor isn't mandatory, we can get around that using spice2x.
-	- **LDJ** expects `60hz` monitor for its main screen, and no subscreen.
+	- **LDJ** expects `60 Hz` monitor for its main screen, and no subscreen.

 	We'll be using the terms **TDJ** for **Lightning**, and **LDJ** for **Standard** throughout the guide.